m10c/react-typed-form/README.md

 - Multiple APIs: **Hooks** (recommended), **Render Props** and **HOC**.
 - Uses React's _local state_ to hold form state, so as not to clutter up global state (e.g. Redux).
 - Type-safe submitted form data with **Flow** and **TypeScript**.
-- Support for React DOM and React Native out of the box.
+- Works well with React DOM, React Native, and any other React flavour.
+- Compose multiple forms together with Form Groups.
 - Many useful features including validation, error messages, loading/disabled state, and more.

 ## Setup